rmp-logormp-logormp-logormp-logo

 Home > Personal Protective Equipment (PPE)

 Health and safety practitioners have long advocated that the use of PPE should always be considered as the ‘last line of defence’ against workplace hazards, and where it is used, it should be supplementary to other more robust control strategies.
-This standpoint is taken for a number of reasons:
+This standpoint is taken for several reasons:

-• It can be uncomfortable and unfashionable and is subject to human fallibility.
+• PPE can be uncomfortable and unfashionable and is subject to human fallibility

 Employers have often viewed PPE as a first option for protection of employees because it can be quick and convenient to deploy and can be considered an inexpensive control measure in comparison to addressing the hazard source.

-• The part(s) of the body it will effect.
+• The part(s) of the body it will affect

 • The level and type of harm the hazard presents (e.g. is a chemical highly toxic and likely to kill with minimal exposure or only mildly irritating after many hours of contact?)